mpociot/TiSideMenu/README.md

 				window: newWin,
 				animated: true
 		});

+### Alloy

+To use this module within Alloy, please take a look at this repository: [de.marcelpociot.alloysidemenu](https://github.com/manumaticx/de.marcelpociot.alloysidemenu)

 ### Known issues
 If the slide animation is enabled, a bug exists where an incomplete slide results in opening empty windows through a navigation / tabgroup.
 To resolve this issue be sure to manually hide the side Menu before opening the new window.